Aadv1k/varta/README.md

 # Varta

+## Marketing

+- Create a second repo, something along the lines of VartaApp which is going to serve as the "open-source" version of this app

+- Extensively document the following topics
+    - the back-end architecture (explain the various flows)
+    - the api design
+    - the database strcutrue (ER-diagram)

+    - the UX research. this can be largley single page but need to document the thought process
+            - define what was needed
+            - why didn't go with a typical dropdown
+            - document the initial idea of a multi-level design, and why it fell through
+            - describe the final idea of a sentence builder adjacent UX

+- Extract the design system and create a new post on behance and dribble with the design.
+Point them to the github repository of the app

+- ~~ProductHunt pitch~~ isn't much of a commercial project but perhaps
+- Reddit
+    - r/developersindia: entire development workflow
+    - r/uxdesign with the UX research and the thought process
+    - r/indian\_academia: a pitch for the app and a call for if interested in the app (explain what is open-source and you would love to set something up for them too)
+    - r/django communication tool backend
+    - r/flutterdev app design and development process
+- Showwwcase
+- LinkedIn

+---

 WhatsApp isn't built for one-way multi-channel school communications; We Are.

 **Target Audience**: we are targeting schools whose primary means of informal (and formal) communications is WhatsApp.